 Thank you for your interest in the Master of Science in Data Science program.
-The application for the residential cohort starting in Summer 2019 has closed; the deadline was January 10, 2019.
-The release and deadline date for the application for the residential cohort starting in Summer 2020 will be posted on this webpage before October 2019.
+The deadline for the MSDS residential cohort starting in Summer 2020 is on January 9, 2020 at 11:59pm (eastern standard time).
+The online application will be posted on this webpage on Tuesday, October 15, 2019.

 Applicants to the Master of Science in Data Science (MSDS) program must earn an undergraduate degree prior to the start of the summer term in which the program starts.
 Applicants with a three-year or four-year undergraduate degree from an accredited institution are eligible to apply.